Hollywood Stargirl: Release

 The official trailer was released on May 2, 2022, and the film premiered on May 23, 2022, at the El Capitan Theatre in Los Angeles, California.
 It was released on Disney+ on June 3, 2022.

+The film was removed from Disney+ on May 26, 2023, alongside its prequel, Stargirl, as part of a Disney+ and Hulu purge.
+It was released on VOD platforms including Amazon Prime Video, Google Play and Vudu on September 26, 2023.

 Reception

-Courtney Howard of Variety stated that Hart's sequel manages to develop a new Disney franchise that stays both creative and pleasant and praised the narrative and the performances.
-Noel Murray of Los Angeles Times found the film even more pleasant than its predecessor and the cast members likable, while complimenting the music.
-Natalia Winkelman of The New York Times commented that Stargirl appears more balanced and charismatic than the previous movie.
-Radhika Menon of Decider found VanderWaal very charismatic as Stargirl, liked the performances of the actors and the chemistry between them, and praised the film's positive messages and role models.
-Kate Erbland of IndieWire gave the film a B- rating, found Stargirl to be an unconventional yet agreeable character that emphasizes self authenticity, complimented the film for its humor and sensitivity and praised the performances.
-Jennifer Green of Common Sense Media rated the film 3 out of 5 stars, commended the film's positive messages, citing kindness and hope, and its diverse cast, and praised the presence of role models, stating that VanderWaal's character is a respectful, open-minded and inspiring character.
+Courtney Howard of Variety stated that "Hart's sequel manages to develop a new Disney franchise that stays both creative and pleasant" and praised the narrative and the performances.
+Noel Murray of Los Angeles Times found the film "even more pleasant than its predecessor and the cast members likable", while complimenting the music.
+Natalia Winkelman of The New York Times commented that "Stargirl appears more balanced and charismatic than the previous movie".
+Radhika Menon of Decider found VanderWaal "very charismatic as Stargirl", liked the performances of the actors and the chemistry between them, and praised the film's positive messages and role models.
+Kate Erbland of IndieWire gave the film a B− rating, finding Stargirl to be "an unconventional yet agreeable character that emphasizes self-authenticity", complimented the film for its humor and sensitivity and praised the performances.
+Jennifer Green of Common Sense Media rated the film 3 out of 5 stars, commended the film's positive messages, citing kindness and hope and its diverse cast, and praised the presence of role models, stating that VanderWaal's character is "a respectful, open-minded and inspiring character".